 He ordered the yacht at Lurssen for an amount of EUR 148.540.000.
 When Berezovsky ran into financial difficulties, he failed payment on installments and the construction of the yacht was delayed.

 There was a contractual risk of losing the yacht, if payments were not made on time.

 Berezovsky asked Edmiston to sell his yacht with an asking price of EUR 350 million.
 Edmiston asked Merle Wood to assist in the sale.

 Merle Wood contacted Al Futtaims captain Sean Wrigley, who forwarded the yacht’s details to the Al Futtaim family, claiming a commission of EUR 3 million if the family would actually purchase the yacht.

 The Al Futtaim family negotiated the purchase with Mr Berezovsky and agreed to purchase the yacht for EUR 240 million.
 Edmiston claimed a sales commission on the purchase, which Mr. Berzovsky denied to pay.

 It is unclear whether Al Futtaim’s captain received his claimed EUR 3 million.
-All photos on this page are made by Ship Dreams.
+Most photos on this page are made by Ship Dreams.

 The boat is not available for yacht charter.
 And she is not listed for sale.